 Never try to clean the machine while it is still powered on.
 Unplug the power source for an electric snow blower and kill the engine if it is gas powered.
 Then you can grab a stick or tool to clear the auger or discharge chute.
 You should wait for the blades to stop rotating before you proceed.
 Do not take out the safety devices of the snow blower or put your hands inside the chute at any time while attempting to remove the clog.

-Before you start a snow blower, you should inspect it every time.
+Before you start up a snow blower, you should inspect it every time.
 The machine should be serviced regularly to maintain working condition.
 The power cord also needs to be checked for damages.

 A gas powered snow blower should be started outdoors to eliminate chances of carbon monoxide poisoning.
 Also, avoid using the machine in enclosed areas like garages or sheds where toxic materials can get mixed with the stationary air.
 While refueling, make sure the engine is switched off and not heated.
 The fuel should be mixed appropriately to achieve the regular gas or oil ratio.
 It should be kept in a proper container so that it does not leak out.